Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Theoretical background

 \subsection{Emulator of SZ power spectrum}

-We compute the $C_{\ell}^{\rm SZ}$ in our cosmological analysis with the Monte Carlo Markov chain (MCMC) in Sect. \ref{subsec:maxlkl}, and thus the $C_{\ell}^{\rm SZ}$'s computation time has to be minimized.
-To achieve this, we adopted the machine learning technique of Random Forest algorithm, developed in \cite{Douspis2022} and used in \cite{Gorce2022}, and modified it to build an emulator adapted to the DDM models.
-We built $\sim$50,000 SZ power spectra with a random sampling of cosmological parameters within the ranges listed in Table.~\ref{table:cosmop} at 50 different multipoles between 2 and 3072 and used 60\%, 20\% and 20\% of the sample for the training, validation, and test, respectively.
-We optimized the Random-Forest's hyperparameters, such as numbers of trees and depths to be 40 and 30, to maximize the final score of the prediction.
-This resulted in the accuracy of the constructed model to be better than 1\% in our analysis range of 60 < $\ell$ < 1411, which is well below the uncertainty in the current SZ measurement of $\sim$ 30\%, used in our analysis.
+We compute the $C_{\ell}^{\rm SZ}$ in our cosmological analysis with the Monte Carlo Markov chain (MCMC) in Sect. \ref{subsec:maxlkl}, and therefore the $C_{\ell}^{\rm SZ}$ computation time has to be minimized.
+To achieve this, we adopted the machine learning technique that uses the Random Forest algorithm developed \footnote{and distributed at https://sz-power-spectra.osups.universite-paris-saclay.fr/} by \cite{Douspis2022} and used in \cite{Gorce2022}, and modified it to build an emulator adapted to the DDM models.
+We built about 50,000 SZ power spectra with a random sampling of cosmological parameters within the ranges listed in Table.~\ref{table:cosmop} at 50 different multipoles between 2 and 3072 and used 60\%, 20\%, and 20\% of the sample for the training, validation, and test, respectively.
+We optimized the hyperparameters of the Random Forest, such as numbers of trees and depths to be 40 and 30, respectively, to maximize the final score of the prediction.
+This resulted in the accuracy of the constructed model being better than 1\% in our analysis range of 60 < $\ell$ < 1411, which is well below the uncertainty in the current SZ measurement of $\sim$ 30\% used in our analysis.